-Areas Designated for Expressive Activity Anticipated to Draw a Crowd

-Individuals and organizations are encouraged to reserve areas on campus that are designated for expressive activity when the activity may reasonably be anticipated to draw a crowd of twenty-five (25) or more people.
-Designated areas may be reserved on a first-come, first-serve basis and are subject to the reservation procedures published by Student Affairs and set out in this policy.
+Areas Designated for Expressive Activity Anticipated to Draw a Crowd may be reserved on a first-come, first-serve basis and are subject to the reservation procedures published by Student Affairs and set out in this policy.
 Only the individuals or sponsoring organizations that reserve a designated space may use the area for expressive activity during the reserved period.